A Venetian Affair

 as he prepares a new book which will be released soon.
 This is a 3-part video presentation.

-The New York Times Book Review Who Really Discovered America? by Sara Wheeler, June 3, 2011
+Launch presentation The New York Times Book Review Who Really Discovered America? by Sara Wheeler, June 3, 2011

 The Financial Times Venetian Navigators by Angel Gurria-Quintana, March 21, 2011